JeffreytheCoder/med-chain/README.md

 $ npm start
 ```

-Add your IPFS project ID and secret to `.env`.
+Add your Infura IPFS project ID and secret to `.env`.
+You can create an project [here](https://www.infura.io/).

 ```
 REACT_APP_IPFS_PROJECT_ID={YOUR_IPFS_PROJECT_ID}